h-arnold/googleSlidesAssessor/docs/setup/langflowDeployment/langflowDeployment.md

   ```

 ### ▪️ PostgreSQL Database
 - A PostgreSQL database is required for this deployment.
 [Supabase](https://supabase.com/) offers free PostgreSQL databases with GDPR-compliant data centres in Europe, making it a suitable choice.

+ **💡 Tip:** Use the `Transaction Pooler` option for connecting to your database.
+Using direct connections will cause you lots of issues if you go over 2 concurrent connections with Langflow.

 ### ▪️ Setup Necessary Resources